Review – Signalis

 Signalis - Header

 We’re pretty far removed from the days when people would lock their lion keys up with three crests and one crest replica made of wax.
 The survival horror genre was reasonably long-lived but eventually went to where all dead genres go: the indie market.
-Actually, the indie industry or indie-stry (it will never catch one) doesn’t really seem to know what to do with it either.
+Actually, the indie industry or indie-stry (it will never catch on) doesn’t really seem to know what to do with it either.
 There’s a lot of love out there for the golden age of horror games, but when put in the hands of fans, it seemed to mutate into walking simulators and slasher games.

 The Resident Evil series did an admirable job returning to its roots, and you definitely could still call them survival horror, but it’s too early in the morning to update my thesis.